rharish101/label-noise-and-generalization/README.md

 * The latest checkpoint of the trained model, within the `checkpoints` sub-directory
 * Training logs, as a file with the prefix `events.out.tfevents.`
 * The hyper-parameter config (including defaults), as a YAML file named `hparams.yaml`

+The sub-directory for a tuning run will contain:
+* Sub-directories for each training run
+* The best hyper-parameter config (including defaults), as a YAML file named `best-hparams.yaml`

 ## Miscellaneous Features